China's Alibaba registers film company in Hong Kong

 The company, Alibaba Pictures Group, was previously registered in April as Alibaba Films Group before changing its name later in the month.

-Alibaba is preparing for its U.S. listing later this year, potentially the biggest ever tech offering, even as it maintains a steady stream of investments that has seen the firm and its affiliates invest more than $6.2 billion (3.67 billion pounds) since the beginning of the year.
+Alibaba is preparing for its U.S. listing later this year, potentially the biggest ever tech offering, even as it maintains a steady stream of investments that has seen the firm and its affiliates invest more than $6.2 billion since the beginning of the year.

 Alibaba officials declined to comment.